soxueren/atsd/api/sql/scheduled-sql.md

 To distribute report files via email specify message subject and one or multiple email addresses, separated by comma or space.

-In case of error, the server will still send an email if email delivery is enabled, including query error text in message body.
+In case of an error, the server will still send an email if email delivery is enabled, including query error text in the message body.

 ## Versioning

 Selecting versioning columns (version_tatus, version_source, version_time) is currently not supported.

 ## Metadata

 The exported files can optionally include metadata fields about the report.
-The metadata section is located in the header is prepended with hash symbol `#` and includes the following fields in "name,value" format
+The metadata section is located in the header and is prepended with the hash symbol `#` and includes the following fields in "name,value" format

 |**Name**|**Description**|
 |:---|:---|